wynn0123/cap/docs/guide/index.md

   console.log('Listening on port 3000');
 })
 ```

-It should be easy to adapt this to work with other frameworks such as Hono.
+It should be pretty easy to replicate this code but with other frameworks such as Hono.

 ### Client-side

-Cap's widget is really easy to add.
 Start by adding it from a CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@cap.js/widget"></script>